×

 In this exciting exploration, we’re delving into the powerful combination of Apache Iceberg and Trino, two dynamic tools reshaping the landscape of big data.
 To do this, we’ll use Starburst Galaxy and compare its use to AWS Athena.

-2. Delta lake
+2. Delta Lake

 Delta Lake is an open source framework developed by Databricks.
 Like other modern table formats, it employs file-level listings, improving the speed of queries considerably compared to the directory-level listing of Hive.